cjug/cjug-meeting-intro/sections/speaker.md

 ## Featured Speaker:

-##Billy Korando
+##Edson Yanaga
- * Developer advocate with IBM
+ * Red Hat's Director of Developer Experience
- * Blogger and Pluralsight author
+ * Java Champion <u>and</u> a Microsoft MVP
- * Co-Organizer of the KC JUG
+ * Published author and a frequent speaker at international conferences
- * International Conference Speaker
+ * Twitter: @yanaga